 This tutorial shows how the active learning software and algorithms can be tested.
 Because it is not possible to test the software by reading everything yourself.
-Therefore, ASReview implements a mode in which the relevant articles are displayed in red.
+Therefore, ASReview implements a mode in which the relevant articles are displayed in green.
 This make decision making straightforward.

 This tutorial assumes you have already installed Python and ASReview.
 If this is not the case, please check out the installation page.

 Create a project and give the project a name in step 1.
 The name is not relevant, but is adviced to have a test-prefix.